 How to use MozBar to Find Search Words to Drive Traffic to Your Blog

 Step 2: Click the blue M on the browser extension in order to bring up the MozBar.

 In order to do keyword research, you need to know what content you want to write about.

-One day, I’m planning on write about Slack.
+One day, I’m planning to write about Slack.
 Follow these steps.

 Step 3.
 Go to the site you’re planning on writing about and click the magnifying glass on the MozBar.